Adam Ashworth Ltd

 also Adam Ashworth & Sons of Hornby St, Bury

-Adam Ashworth Ltd was founded by Adam Ashworth Jr and the hat works was situated on the north side Hay St, off Guide Ln, Hooley Hill, Audenshaw.
+Adam Ashworth Ltd was founded by Adam Ashworth Jr* and the hat works was situated on the north side of Hay St, off Guide Ln, Hooley Hill, Audenshaw.
 The origins of the company can be traced back to Adam Ashworth’s father, Adam Ashworth Sr, who was the proprietor of a hat works in Bury by 1851.
-Adam Ashworth Jr was joined in the business by his son, Gilbert Ashworth, who was the company chairman when it was voluntarily wound up in 1966.
+Later, Adam Ashworth Jr was joined in the business by his son, Gilbert Ashworth, who was the company chairman when it was wound up in 1966.

 The company based in Bury was initially styled as Adam Ashworth & Sons and by 1871 it was situated on Silver Street, Bury.
-When the company was voluntarily wound up in Dec 1952 it was styled Adam Ashworth & Sons (Bury) Ltd, of Fernhill Hat Works, Hornby St, Bury.
+When the company was wound up in Dec 1952 it was styled Adam Ashworth & Sons (Bury) Ltd, of Fernhill Hat Works, Hornby St, Bury.

 Remains of the former Fernhill Hat Works on Hornby Street, Bury, viewed from the corner of Hardman St.